Frequently Asked Questions

 There is no formal expectations that you participate beyond your fellowship year; however, we hope that you will serve as an advocate for the program and consider joining the future selection committee.
 There will also be future annual events to connect current fellows with alums of the program.

-Fellows will have access to a university credit card that can be used for qualifying purchases in the Department of Student Engagement with staff support and supervision.
+Fellow advisor will have access to a university credit card that can be used for qualifying purchases in the Department of Student Engagement with staff support and supervision.
 If students wish to make purchases on their own, they can be reimbursed if reimbursement polices are followed.

 Yes, part of this fellowship leadership program is that you share your impact project with the greater Brandeis community in an end of year presentation.